zkonstas/Lever/README.md

 ## Project Details

 This programming language was designed and developed as a project for the class "Programming Languages and Translators - 4115" taught by Prof. Alfred Aho in Spring 2015 at Columbia University.

-The project contributors are:
+The project contributors along with their respective roles are listed below:

 - Roy Hermann: Project Manager
 - Chaiwen Chou: Language Guru